qnngroup/qnngds/docs/dev/documenting.rst

        Note that if you are note a manager of qnngds github, the CICD won't work on your branch.
 Figure out who has access etc.

-.. _latest rtd:
-#.
-Once you are satisfied with how your documentation looks, you can generate
-   the pull request.
+Once you are satisfied with how your documentation looks, you can generate the pull request.
 The documentation will automatically be built in the ``latest`` version.
 You will not need to manually generate the documentation in read the docs.

 Modifying qnngds documentation's files